anetapiekut/SMI205_Assessment2_2023/README.md

 # 2. Rpubs version of the template

-Rpubs version of the template is published here:
+HTML version of the template is published here:
 <https://rpubs.com/AnetaPiekut/SMI205_Assessment2_2023_template>

 # 3. `renv` package